PlayFab/SDKGenerator/JenkinsConsoleUtility/testTitleData.md

 * You must specify a testTitleData.json file which tells our tests which title to use
   * For most SDKs, the best way to do this is to set an environment variable called PF_TEST_TITLE_DATA_JSON={the full file path to your testTitleData.json file}
-* In Game-Manager, you must unlock a security setting that allows clients to set player statistics (This setting should NOT be set for a live game which is server-authoritative)
-* NOTE: Some tests have a hard coded titleId="6195" in those tests, which is us being sloppy, and we intend to fix these over time
-  * Generally, it shouldn't hurt anything if you run your tests on our title, but it's better for both of us if you change this to your title when you see it

 The format of the testTitleData.json file is as follows: